-Enable the box for ‘Revisions’ in the Boxes section …
+Make sure that the checkbox for ‘Revisions’ in the Boxes section is ticked …

-You will now see the Revisions list below the editor section.
-Clicking a link will bring up the Revisions panel with saved data for that selected item …
+You will now see the Revisions box below your content.
+Click any link to bring up the Compare Revisions feature …

-Autosave and post revisions are no doubt functions that help make work more efficient.
-If you write a lot of content, however, after a while the revisions can start building up.
-This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Autosave and revisions are no doubt functions that help make work more efficient.
+If you write and edit extensively, however, over time the revisions can start building up.
+This can significantly increase the size of your WordPress database, so it’s important to be able to manage your revisions.

-For example, if there are 250 posts published on your site with an average of 10 revisions each your database could be storing up to 2,500 copies of old data.
-If your post is approximately 100KB data, then with 2,500 revisions of that post, the total space wasted is about 250MB.
+For example, if you have 200 posts published on your site with an average of 10 revisions each your database could be storing around 2,000 copies of unnecessary data.
+If your post averages 100KB data, then with 2,000 revisions of that post, the total space wasted is about 200MB.

-The good news is that there are some great free plugins for WordPress that can help you control your revisions and reduce the size of your database.
+Fortunately, there are various free WordPress plugins available to help you manage your revisions and reduce the size of your WordPress database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to recover older versions of your WordPress pages or posts.
+Congratulations!
+Now you know how to use the WordPress Revisions feature to restore older post and page revisions.